GaloisInc/BESSPIN-GFE/README.md

 vivado p1_soc_bluespec/p1_soc_bluespec.xpr
 ```

-`setup_soc_project.sh` should be run once.
-The Vivado project will be generated in the `$GFE_REPO/vivado` folder of the repository and can be re-opened there.
+`setup_soc_project.sh` should only be run once.
+We also recommend running `build.sh` for the initial build then performing future builds using the Vivado GUI to take advantage of convenient error reporting and visibility into the build process.
+The Vivado project will be generated in the `$GFE_REPO/vivado/p1_soc_$p1_name` folder of the repository and can be re-opened there.
 Note that all the same commands can be run with the argument `chisel` to generate the chisel P1 bitstream and corresponding Vivado project (i.e. `./setup_soc_project.sh chisel`).
-We recommend running `build.sh` once then performing future builds using the Vivado GUI to take advantage or convenient error reporting and visibility into the build process.

 ### Testing ###